Malaxor/Bamazon/README.md

-Bamazon

-This CLI back-end app is an Amazon-like storefront utilizing Node.js and MySQL database.
+This Node.js app is an Amazon-like storefront utilizing Node.js and MySQL database.

 Technologies used: Node.js, MySQL.